vishnu-cybersecurity/HackTheBox_Tutorials/HackTheBox Machines/Jerry.md

 Since I don't have any credentials to work with, I searched *tomcat default credentials* in Google, that ultimately directed me to https://github.com/netbiosX/Default-Credentials/blob/master/Apache-Tomcat-Default-Passwords.mdown.

 I created 2 files, *username.txt and password.txt* using the terminal.

 ![Image](https://github.com/user-attachments/assets/82ac9d06-d5dc-48a8-b62d-cd4a6c6312c8)

 ![Image](https://github.com/user-attachments/assets/cb7ff244-e386-4bf3-ac71-7576dd1cce3a)

-I then used Metasploit to brute force the credentials.
+I then used Metasploit to brute-force the credentials.

 ![Image](https://github.com/user-attachments/assets/ded6db70-5be1-439c-8502-1efee98d66bb)

-Typign *search tomcat* gives the following.
+Typing *search tomcat* gives the following.

 ![Image](https://github.com/user-attachments/assets/854a18f6-5c00-47cc-acd2-c58e0bcf5337)

 I selected module 64 by using *use 64* command.
-I then used show options to see the arguments to be set.
+I then used *show options* to see the arguments to be set.

 ![Image](https://github.com/user-attachments/assets/5ad42fd9-35f0-4f74-b444-7f3e31658447)
 ![Image](https://github.com/user-attachments/assets/42053a03-ab28-4aa6-83c7-2731dbc1905a)